-CAT 2018 Exam Pattern will comprise three sections namely Verbal Ability and Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DILR) and Quantitative Aptitude (QA).
+CAT 2018 Exam Pattern comprises of three sections namely Verbal Ability and Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DILR) and Quantitative Aptitude (QA).
 Candidates must solve 100 MCQs (multiple choice questions) within a stipulated period of three hours.
 This article covers all the nuances of the exam pattern as well as major changes introduced in the pattern of CAT over a period of last few years.

 People Also Read About